The two practicals will be separated into:

 .

-Convert the VCF file into PLINK
+To convert the VCF file into

 plink \